GYLLLLLL/Stereo-Corn/README.md

 # Stereo-Corn Dataset
 A corn dataset based on stereo vision, featuring annotations for detection, segmentation, and 3D object detection.

+This dataset will be made publicly available upon the completion of related research tasks.

 # For the following tasks:
 # 1. Pose estimation based on KITTI 3D object detection format